LearnWithArjun/solana-env-setup/windows_setup.md

 anchor test
 ```

 This may take a while the first time you run it!
 As long as you get the green words the bottom that say "1 passing" you're good to go!!
-Keep us posted in the Discord if you run into issues here.

 ![Untitled](https://i.imgur.com/V35KchA.png)

 **Note: If you receive the message `node: --dns-result-order= is not allowed in NODE_OPTIONS` this mean you are on an older version of Node and technically, this didn't pass!
 Since I tested this all with Node v16.13.0 I would highly suggest you just upgrade to this version.**

 **Congrats you've successfully set up your Solana environment :).** It's been quite the journey, but, we made it fam.

-### 🚨 Progress Report

-*Please do this else Farza will be sad :(*

-That was all pretty tough!!!
-Definitely one of the more difficult installations.

-Post a screenshot of your test working in `#progress` so people know you made it :).

-Now go ahead and get back to your [buildspace Dashboard](https://app.buildspace.so/courses/CObd6d35ce-3394-4bd8-977e-cbee82ae07a3) to continue on!